 Utah Medicare: Facts & Figures

-- Around 248,000 enrollees have Original Medicare Part A, while Part B enrollees take up 213,000 of the total amount of beneficiaries in Utah.
+- Around 248,000 enrollees have Original Medicare Part A, while Part B enrollees make up 213,000 of the total beneficiaries in Utah.

 - Of the total number, less than 24,500 individuals had both parts and were disabled, while the majority (185,600) aged into Medicare.